-Ranked: These are the most expensive shows and films Netflix has ever made
+Ranked: The 12 most expensive shows and films Netflix has ever made

 Do you ever wonder what your monthly Netflix subscription cost actually goes on?
 Do you, or whoever pays for the account you leech on, really need to pay as much as you do every month?
 Well it kind of looks as though the answer is yes, because the most expensive shows and films Netflix is producing are costing hundreds and hundreds of millions.